stefanache/w10-anaconda-3-install-on-i5/README.md

 				...
 				System Model: Inspiron 5567
 				...
-          but I think work on many(or any) system with Windowns 64-Bit.
+          but I think work on any(or many) system with Windowns 64-Bit.

 2) go to any browser(I prefer Chrome but can use any browser) and write this address URL: https://www.anaconda.com/download/